RJVB/Rubicon/README.md

 created a set of macros to provide something similar to Objective-C's NSString objects and to standard C-style null-terminated strings.

+For example, where in the past you may have coded something like the following.
 ```objc
         NSString *aString = @"Bob";